matt-42/silicon/_docs/sql.md

 SQL middlewares
 ========================

-Silicon middlewares provides a fast access to sql databases.
+Silicon middlewares provides fast access to SQL databases.
 It leverages SQL prepared statements to speedup the execution of queries.
-It also caches prepared statements so that one request is only prepared once per sql session, even if it is called from different procedures.
+It also caches prepared statements so that each request is only prepared once per SQL session, even if it is called from different procedures.

 ## Supported databases

   - sqlite
-  - mysql
+  - MySQL

 ## Getting started